-A study came out in 2016 that outlined the carrying capacity of different types of food diets in the US.
+A 2016 study outlined the carrying capacity of different types of food diets in the US.

-With the world population expected to grow dramatically through to 2050 and 2100, this information might be of interest for estimating whether we will have enough food in the future or not, and specifically the factors that might impact food production, meeting food demand, and so on
+With the world population expected to grow through to 2050 and 2100, information like this might be of interest when considering whether the world will have enough food in the future or not, and specifically the factors that might impact food production, meeting food demand, and so on

-In the guide below, we have paraphrased and outlined the relevant information and numbers from the study.
+With this in mind, we have paraphrased relevant information and numbers from the study in the guide below.

-Summary – Which Type Of Food Diet Can Support/Feed The Most People?
+Summary – Which Type Of Food Diet Can Feed The Most People?

 Vegetarian diets have the highest carrying capacity (with some dairy instead of meat), followed by ovo-lactarian, and then vegan diets rounding out the top three

 The standard american diet, diets with more animal meats, added fats and added sweeteners, and some highly omnivorous diets tend to have lower carrying capacities